simmi30/lnd1/docs/recovery.md

 The recovery window is a metric that the on-chain rescanner will use to determine when all the "used" addresses have been found.
-If the recovery window is two, lnd will fail to find funds in any addresses generated after the point in which two consecutive addresses were generated but never used.
-If an `lnd` on-chain wallet was extensively used, then users may want to _increase_ the default value.
+If the recovery window is two, broln will fail to find funds in any addresses generated after the point in which two consecutive addresses were generated but never used.
+If an `broln` on-chain wallet was extensively used, then users may want to _increase_ the default value.